Louis-Aime/Milesian-calendar-OpenOffice/README.md

 * Year, the year in question.

 A long Milesian year is just before a leap year, e.g. 2015 is a long year because 2016 is a leap year.
-The Milesian calendar applies the Gregorian rules all the time, i.e. even before 1582, and applies a proposed supplementary rule: years -4001, -801, 2399, 5599 etc. every 3200 years, are *not* long. e.g. 1899 is *not* long whereas 1999 is.
+The Milesian calendar applies the Gregorian rules all the time, i.e. even before 1582.

 ### MILESIAN_YEAR_BASE (Year)
-Date of the day before the 1 1m of year Y, i.e. the "doomsday".
+Date of the day before the 1 1m of year Y, i.e. the "doomsday" of year Y.

 ### JULIAN_EPOCH_COUNT (Date)
 Decimal Julian Day from time stamp, deemed UTC date.